Uncover the Journey of Dr. Thomas H. Mills

 M.Div. with a counseling concentration, Cum Laude, from Church of God Theological Seminary, Cleveland, TN – 2003.

-D.Min. with a counseling focus, Summa Cum Laude, from Pentecostal Theological Seminary, Cleveland, TN – 2025.
+D.Min. with a counseling focus from Pentecostal Theological Seminary, Cleveland, TN – 2025.

 Research Insights